 Individuals found to have violated the Standards of Professional Conduct may be subject to public discipline.
 Please click here to view a list of individuals who have had a public discipline imposed by the College for Financial Planning's Ethical Conduct Committee.

-The following are federally registered service marks of the College for Financial Planning and may not be used without the express written consent of the College.
+The following trademarks or federally registered service marks are owned by the College for Financial Planning and may not be used without the express written consent of the College